Target Cities and Neighborhoods

 Nashville is best understood as a collection of distinct neighborhoods rather than one single housing market.
 Each neighborhood has its own rhythm, personality, commute profile, housing style, and lifestyle fit.

 Middle Tennessee is more than one market.
-Nashville, Gallatin, and Franklin each offer a different lifestyle, pace, price point, and sense of community.
+Nashville has so many different neighborhood vibes - each offer a different lifestyle, pace, price point, and sense of community.

 With my background in home renovation, staging, sustainable architecture, and local real estate, I help clients look beyond the listing photos and understand the home, the neighborhood, and the life around it.